iomete/iom-docs/glossary/adagrad.md

 ---
 title: AdaGrad
-description: AdaGrad comprises a family of sub-gradient algorithms designed for stochastic optimization purposes.
+description: AdaGrad is a family of sub-gradient algorithms for stochastic optimization.
+Gradient descent is the most commonly used optimization method in machine learning and deep learning algorithms.
 ---

 # AdaGrad